-- Flow: Flow is the rate at which the brush color is applied, up to the Opacity setting.
+- Flow: The rate at which the brush color is applied, up to the Opacity setting.
 With a low flow number, as you brush back and forth across a stroke, the brush color will build up to the Opacity setting.
 At a flow of 100, the brush stroke color will be at the Opacity setting. - Angle: This sets the angle of the current brush shape.
 For the default, round brush shape, this setting has no effect; it is more useful when working with custom brush shapes.
-You can also rotate the brush shape by pressing Shift-Option (Mac) or Shift-Control (Windows) and the left or right bracket keys ('[' or ']').

-• Perfect Brush: The Perfect Brush incorporates an automatic edge-detection technology to help create precise selections and masks.
-When you turn the option on-by clicking on the

-Perfect Brush icon in the Options bar-the Masking Brush collects the colors under the center of the brush and applies the effect only to those colors.
+You can also rotate the brush shape by pressing Shift-Option (Mac) or ShiftControl (Windows) and the left or right bracket keys ('[' or ']'). - Perfect Brush: The Perfect Brush has automatic edge-detection technology to help create precise selections.
+When you turn the option on-by clicking on the Perfect Brush icon-the Masking Brush collects the colors under the brush center and applies the effect only to those colors.
 This protects the adjustment from being applied across edges, such as tree branches.